 Normally an optimistic and outgoing person by nature, Weiss found herself going through a “pretty dark” period following Amy’s birth.

-“I had been such an active and busy person, and suddenly all my energies were needed for mothering,” she says.
-“Of course, I adore mothering, but I also felt I needed something else as well.
+“I had been such an active and busy person,” she says.
+“Suddenly, all my energies were needed for mothering.
+Of course, I adore mothering.
+But I also felt I needed something else as well.
 I needed something to recharge and replenish me.”

 “Some people who knew me at that time – especially parents of children with disabilities – said it was an odd choice to start a business as something to replenish and recharge you,” Weiss says.
-“But I look at running a business and being an entrepreneur as being creative – we’re the creators of the business world.
+“But I look at running a business and being an entrepreneur as being creative.
+We’re the creators of the business world.
 And what gives me energy is creativity.”

-“It’s about being a leader in your own life, taking personal responsibility, and also celebrating the planet that we live on – the plenty that the planet provides for us.”
+“It’s about being a leader in your own life, taking personal responsibility.
+And also celebrating the planet that we live on – the plenty that the planet provides for us.”

 You can find out more about Table of Plenty, including their newest product offerings, at tableofplenty.com.au